Labiti/Ibitech/README.md

 ## Built With

-* [Android Studio](https://developer.android.com/studio//) - The Software we usedf to test our project
+* [Android Studio](https://developer.android.com/studio//) - The Software we used to test our project
 * [My SQL](https://www.mysql.com/) - Our Database Schemer
 * [PHP](http://php.net/) - Programming language
 * [Java](https://www.java.com/en/download//) - Used on android to capture data from mark up language